yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/yprisma-faq.md

 No. User voting is not part of the yLockers system, instead...

-* Gauge voting is automated to optimize for the maximum weekly bribe yield.
+* Gauge voting is automated to optimize for the maximum weekly vote incentive yield.
 * Governance voting is handled by a team of core contributors on behalf of veYFI holders.

 ## Why is the yPRISMA peg currently below 1:1?